 Hiring was a bust in November, even before omicron, with 210,000 jobs added

 Employers added just 210,000 jobs in November, according to a monthly snapshot from the Labor Department.
+Job growth appeared to lose momentum after stronger hiring in September and October.
+Hiring figures for those months were revised upwards.

-The unemployment rate, which is derived from a separate survey, fell sharply to 4.2%, from 4.6% in October.
+However, a separate survey used to the calculate the unemployment rate paints a different picture.
+It shows more than half a million people rejoining the workforce last month, while over a million found jobs.
+The unemployment rate fell sharply to 4.2%, from 4.6% in October.

-Job growth had been gaining momentum, after a slowdown in August and September, when a spike in coronavirus infections tied to the delta variant kept many people on the sidelines.
-Revised figures show job gains in September and October were stronger than initially reported.
-But the pace of hiring slowed again in November.

-Leisure and hospitality, which has been a bellwether throughout the pandemic, added just 23,000 jobs last month.

-"Firms are still struggling to find workers in the sector," said Nela Richardson, chief economist at the payroll processing firm ADP.
-"And the sector is also quite vulnerable if there is a resurgence of the pandemic."
+The mixed signals show just how unpredictable the labor market is in the pandemic economy.
+And the new variant adds to that uncertainty.

-The jobs report is based on surveys conducted about three weeks ago, before the first cases of the omicron variant were detected in South Africa.
-Health experts don't yet know how contagious the new strain is or how effective vaccines will be against it.
+Health experts don't yet know how contagious the omicron strain is or how effective vaccines will be against it.
 But the delta wave over the summer illustrates how a rise in infections can reduce both demand for workers and the number of people willing to work.

 So far the U.S. has recovered about 82% of the jobs lost during the pandemic.
-More than half a million people rejoined the workforce in November.
 But 2.4 million others who left the workforce when the coronavirus struck have not yet returned.
 It's not clear when — or even if — they will.

 "We all thought there would be a significant increase in labor supply and it hasn't happened.
 So you ask, 'Why?'"
 Federal Reserve chairman Jerome Powell told a Senate Committee this week.
 "There's tremendous uncertainty around that, but a big part of it is clearly linked to the ongoing pandemic."